zompiexx/wargames/README.md

 10) would like to see, q or x used for those-instead of having to type full command.
 11) change users levels access numbers to either start at 5 or 1 as to access level- like defcon  5 is highest access level or lowest access level, so later can build in other access levels.
 Sysadmin-all priv's, moderator-w/all except- -?, user w/internet-priv user w/ games-priv . user w/only view or something.
 12) add on the Logon Screen, Welcome to NORAD, Cheyenne Mountain Complex.
+13) allow primary targets to be edited after input

 If you want to try it out for yourself, here are the steps: